Ethics, Law, and Preventing HIPAA Audits in a Social Media World (Massa, Feb 23)

 Dr. Michelle Massa is a 2007 graduate of Life Chiropractic College West.
 Her background is in Health Education, Ergonomics and Chiropractic Education.
 She teaches Continuing Education courses for chiropractors in various topics including Ethics and Law, HIPAA, History and Exam as well as Ergonomics with Chiropractic Technique.
 She is also the founder of the Latin American Chiropractic Association which supports and empowers doctors of Spanish Speaking descent and Spanish Speaking chiropractors internationally.
 She is in private practice in Danville, California specializing in Women's Health.

 See below for a list of credits available for this seminar.
-If your state is not listed, please contact the Life West CE office to discuss pursuing Board approval.
+If you would like to add your state, contact the Life West CE office.

 Life Chiropractic College West is accredited by the CCE and the Western Association of Schools and Colleges (WASC).